auth0/auth0-flutter/README.md

 Auth0 SDK for Android / iOS Flutter applications.

-> ⚠️ This library is currently in Early Access and has not had a complete security review.
+> ⚠️ This library is currently in Early Access.
 We do not recommend using this library in production yet.
 As we move towards Beta, please be aware that releases may contain breaking changes.

 ---